 The two most popular techniques are laser tattoo removal and tattoo removal cream.
 The first includes a high-powered laser that breaks up the ink in your skin fully.
-On the other hand, removal cream focuses on fading tattoos, but doesn’t remove them completely.
+On the other hand, using certain creams focuses on fading tattoos, but doesn’t remove them completely.

-How long will it take to remove the tattoo completely?
+How long will it take to reduce the tattoo completely?

 There are two factors to take into consideration.
 First, the time frame relies on your body’s ability to break up ink from the skin and how fast it heals.
 And secondly, it depends on the size of the piece.
 At a minimum, you will have to wait at least six weeks between laser sessions to allow your skin to heal and for your immune system to flush away the ink.